octo-technology/OpenTezos/docs/deploy-a-node/introduction.md

 This module will guide you into the complete installation and setup of your own Tezos node on Ubuntu and Mac OS.
 You will also see a few examples to use it.

-In this chapter, the reader will grasp what a node is, what it means to have and set up one.
+In this chapter, the reader will grasp what a node is.

 ## What is a node?
 The node is the main actor of the Tezos blockchain and has two main functions: running the *gossip network* and updating the *context*.